International-Data-Spaces-Association/InformationModel/examples/queries-using-sparql/README.md

 ## Process Overview
 Given a [dataset](/SparqlQueries/src/main/resources/0a_LIFE_EXPECTANCY_DATA.xlsx), we create an [information model instance](/SparqlQueries/src/main/resources/1_LIFE_EXPECTANCY_RESOURCE.ttl) containing metadata from the IDS as well as Data Cube and VoID.
 In this demonstration, we use a Java program based on Apache Jena for executing a [set of SPARQL queries](SparqlQueries\src\main\resources) that answer the questions mentioned above.
+For configuration and further details, please refer to the Java program as well as the SPARQL queries provided.

+Given multiple IDS resources along with SPARQL queries, this solution exactly returns all matching resources.
 Note that these queries are flexible and therefore could dynamically be used by other tools or programms.